Battle of Dorylaeum (1147)

-The second Battle of Dorylaeum took place near Dorylaeum in October 1147, during the Second Crusade.
-It was not a single clash but consisted of a series of encounters over a number of days.
-The German crusader forces of Conrad III were defeated by the Seljuk Turks led by Sultan Mesud I.
+The second Battle of Dorylaeum took place near Dorylaeum in October 1147 during the Second Crusade.
+The battle consisted of a series of encounters over several days.
+The German Crusader forces of Conrad III were defeated by the Seljuk Turks led by Sultan Mesud I.

 Arrival of the Second Crusade before Constantinople, portrayed in Jean Fouquet's painting from around 1455–1460, Arrivée des croisés à Constantinople.

 Background

-Following escalating friction between the Byzantine Empire and the German crusader army, including armed clashes, the Germans were ferried from the environs of Constantinople to the Asiatic shores of the Bosphorus.
-With inadequate supplies, the crusaders moved into the interior of Anatolia, intending to take the overland route to the Holy Land.
+Following escalating friction between the Byzantine Empire and the German Crusader army, including armed clashes, the Germans were ferried from the environs of Constantinople to the Asiatic shores of the Bosporus.
+With inadequate supplies, the Crusaders moved to the interior of Anatolia, intending to take an overland route to the Holy Land.

 Running battle

-As the crusaders crossed into the Anatolian plateau they entered an area of debatable frontier districts between the Byzantines and Seljuk Turks.
-Once beyond effective Byzantine control, the German army came under constant harassing attacks from the Turks, who excelled at such tactics.
-The poorer, and less well-supplied, infantry of the crusader army were the most vulnerable to hit-and-run horse archer attack and began to take casualties and lose men to capture.
-The area through which the crusaders were marching was largely barren and parched; therefore the army could not augment its supplies and was troubled by thirst.
+As the Crusaders crossed into the Anatolian plateau they entered an area of debatable frontier districts between the Byzantines and Seljuk Turks.
+Once beyond effective Byzantine control, the German army came under harassing attacks from the Turks, who excelled at such tactics.
+The poorer and less well-supplied infantry of the Crusader army were the most vulnerable to hit-and-run horse archer attack and began to take casualties and lose men to capture.
+The area through which the Crusaders were marching was largely barren and arid; therefore the army could not augment its supplies and was troubled by thirst.

 When the Germans were about three days march beyond Dorylaeum, the nobility requested that the army turn back and regroup.
-As the crusaders began their retreat, on 25 October, the Turkish attacks intensified and order broke down, the retreat then becoming a rout with the Crusaders taking heavy casualties.
-Conrad, himself, was wounded by arrows during the rout.
+As the Crusaders began their retreat, on 25 October the Turkish attacks intensified, and order broke down, the retreat then became a rout with heavy casualties.
+Conrad was wounded by arrows during the rout.
 The Crusaders lost virtually all of their baggage and, according to the Syriac Chronicle, "The Turks grew rich for they had taken gold and silver like pebbles with no end."